Company History

 In 1957 Wachs purchased the saw blade division of Illinois Tool Works.
 This acquisition allowed full control over production of our power saw blades, which would be nationally marketed under the Wachs Guillotine trademark.
 This purchase marked an important first step in the growth of Genuine Wachs blades and tooling, and our initial contact with the future ITW Corporation.

 Responding to the needs of oil refineries, water system and pipeline operators among others, in 1958 Wachs developed and introduced a line of portable, handheld power operated valve turning machines.
-Today, this product line includes handheld operators in three different drives for both rising and non-rising stem valves.
-Added later would be truck and trailer mounted valve operators with the power to handle large, industrial and water system valves, which would later grow into our Wachs Utility Products division.
+Today, this line includes handheld operators in three different drives for both rising and non-rising stem valves.
+Added later would be truck and trailer mounted valve operators with the power to handle large, industrial and water system valves, which would later grow into our Wachs Water Utility division.

 1960-1970